ecDusty/.Web-Starter-Tool-Kit/README.md

 ## Folder Layout

 As you can see there is just the 1 folder within this repository:
     * _src_: Contains the source code of your website.
 Basically the easy to read and edit version of the site.

 When you have gulp up & running and are testing/ distributing your site, you'll see 2 more folders being created during this process:
-  * _test_: This is the folder which will hold the code that is still under testing.
+    * _dev_: This is the folder which will hold the code that is still under testing.
     *_dist_: This is the distribution code of my site.
 All the code here is just the minified versions of the source code.

 ## Creating Distribution Ready Code From Your Source Code